 We currently have two adult Malayan tapirs.
 The male, Mogli, was born in 2009 and came to us from Dortmund Zoo in May 2012.
 Our female tapir came to us from London Zoo.
 Her name is Sayang, which means “love” in Malaysian.
 She was born in October 2003.

 Sayang has given birth to four calves with our previous male, Ka.
 She had two boys, Vasan and Kamal, and two girls called Indah and Nadira.
-With our current male Mowgli, Sayang has given birth to another two male calves, Mekong and Baku.
+With our current male Mogli, Sayang has given birth to two male calves, Mekong and Baku and one female calf, Maya.
 All of them have since gone on to other collections to play an important part in the breeding programme.

 Our tapirs can be found next door to our rhinos

 The tapirs are managed by the European Endangered Species programme.

 The Malayan tapir (Tapirus indicus), also known as the Asian tapir, is the largest of the four tapir species.
 It is found in the rainforests of Burma, Malaysia, Sumatra and Thailand.

 The tapir is related to both the horse and the rhinoceros.
 It is an “odd-toed” ungulate (meaning a hoofed mammal), having four toes on each front foot and three toes on each back foot.
 Each toe ends in a hoof.